-This is an interesting time to consider adding a solar power system to your home because solar energy is no longer getting cheaper in 2021 (due to a broader and ongoing price inflation), while the range of available solar options for homes is continuing to expand.
+This is an interesting time to consider adding a solar power system to your home because solar energy is no longer getting cheaper (due to a broader and ongoing price inflation), while the range of available solar options for homes is continuing to expand.
 Today, your options are no longer limited to the traditional photovoltaic (PV) solar panels.

 Thanks to the advancements in solar technology, you can now opt for the so-called thin-film solar panel laminates designed to adhere to standing seam metal panels or to flat roof surfaces (membranes) like PVC, TPO, EPDM Rubber, without the need for any roof penetrations.
 Thin film panels feature peel-and-stick adhesive that eliminates the need to drill holes in the roof.